neil-edelman/boxes/readme.md

 <code>static &lt;PT&gt;entry *<strong>&lt;T&gt;trie_match</strong>(const struct &lt;T&gt;trie *const <em>trie</em>, const char *const <em>string</em>)</code>

+Looks at only the index of `trie` for potential `string` \(can both be null\) matches\.
+Does not access the string itself, thus will ignore the bits that are not in the index\.

  * Return:
-   Looks at only the index of `trie` for potential `string` matches, but will ignore the values of the bits that are not in the index\. \(Can both be null\.\) Does not access the string itself\.
+   A candidate match for `string` or null\.
  * Order:
    &#927;\(|`key`|\)